UWFosterIT/uwshib-express-spa/README.md

 ##### Start your Express app
 It's important here that the ``PORT`` below match the site you want to proxy in the nginx conf files above as well as the ``DOMAIN``.
-Also, the ``DOMAIN`` is your Shibboleth entitity ID and must match the FQDN.
+Also, the ``DOMAIN`` is your registered service provider entitity ID and must match the FQDN.

     cd ~
     CERT=[FullPathToPEM] KEY=[TheFullPathToKey] DOMAIN=[SiteFQDN] PORT=[ValueUsedInNginxConf] node [FullPathToNodeApp]